deco-cx/deconfig/README.md

 - **Configuration as code**

-  - `deconfig` allows developers to express strongly-typed schemas for their application configuration using TypeScript and leverage a rich set of tools (including full auto-generated web editor on deco.cx) to manage and deploy configuration changes.
+  - `deconfig` allows developers to express strongly-typed schemas for their application configuration using TypeScript.

 ## Getting started